Kang Ho-dong: Career

-Kang Ho Dong was investigated for tax evasion.
+Kang was investigated for tax evasion.
 He was initially laid with a fine due to a discrepancy in his numbers, but it seems that there were no formal charges or processes made against the multi-entertainer.
 On December 17, the Seoul District Prosecutor Office announced, "In the case of the fine being less than $500,000 USD (per year), the National Tax Service must file a charge of tax evasion in order for the subject to be a suspect of tax evasion.
 However, there has been no such charge up until now, so we have decided to drop the case as of the 16th."
 Kang Ho Dong's fine amounts to $700,000 USD for a combined three years, significantly less than the required $500,000 USD per year.
 The National Tax Service added, "Kang Ho Dong's annual fine is less than the required $500,000 USD.
 Furthermore, he did not commit acts of intentional evasion.
 It is merely a mistake made on behalf of his accountant, so we will not be charging him with tax evasion.

 On August 17, 2012, Kang signed an exclusive contract with SM C&C. CEO Lee Soo-man convinced Kang personally when he was retired along with fellow MC Shin Dong-yup SM Entertainment and made a comeback.

 Kang had a rough time after his return to the industry.
 Multiple programs in three main public broadcasts were canceled because of low ratings.
 However, starting at the end of 2015, Kang hosted a number of new variety shows in cable broadcast including Knowing Bros, Let's Eat Dinner Together in JTBC and New Journey to the West series in tvN.
 All of these programs have received very good feedback and high ratings.
-Thanks to the popularity of the program New Journey to the west, a spin-off program called Kang's Kitchen was launched.
+Thanks to the popularity of the program New Journey to the West, a spin-off program called Kang's Kitchen was launched.
 As a result, Kang slowly regained his popularity and re-established his status of National MC.